Selected Passages from Hungarian-Ottoman Wars

 Prince Apafi Mihály (1632-1690), the last sovereign ruler of Transylvania

-In the years after 1657, all the works of the Golden Age of Transylvania were reduced to ashes, and as a guarantee, Várad castle and the Partium region came under direct Turkish rule from 1660.
-Kemény János, who had lost his life at the Battle of Sászfenes (22 May 1660), succeeded Rákóczi in the principality after defeating Barcsay Ákos, who had initially been supported by the Turks.
-(Please, note that I use the Oriental name order for Hungarians where family names come first.)
+In the years after 1657, all the works of the Golden Age of Transylvania were reduced to ashes, and as a guarantee, the castle of Várad and the region of Partium came under direct Turkish rule from 1660.
+Kemény János, who had lost his life in the battle of Sászfenes (22 May 1660), succeeded Rákóczi in the principality after defeating Barcsay Ákos, who had initially been supported by the Turks.
+(Please note that I use the oriental name order for Hungarians, where the surname comes first).
 Here is more about these princes:

 https://www.hungarianottomanwars.com/essays/prince-kemeny-janos-of-transylvania-1607-1662/

-Finally, the Porte chose Apafi, who had been taken prisoner by the Crimean Tatars after the Polish campaign of 1657 and freed for a substantial ransom.
-He was taken from the side of his wife who was about to deliver a baby by the soldiers of Ali Pasha of Buda for his inauguration on 2 September 1661.
+Finally, the Porte chose Apafi, who had been captured by the Crimean Tatars after the Polish campaign of 1657 and released for a substantial ransom after four years.
+He returned from captivity on 8 November 1660 and retired to his estates.
+He was taken from the side of his wife, who was about to give birth, by the soldiers of Ali Pasha of Buda for his inauguration on 2 September 1661.
+On 10 September 1661, Serdar Ali Pasha ordered him to take the throne.
+But he had no desire to rule and was a quiet, reserved man.
+His passions, studying the mechanism of clocks or reading, (would have) demanded silence and tranquillity.

 A Crimean Tatar

-The new prince was understandably unpopular in Transylvania, and the nobles of the country continued to support Kemény János.
-Apafi’s rule was finally secured by the victory of the Turks in Nagyszőlő in January 1662, during which Kemény János was killed.
-The new ruler, who was the sole holder of power, came to power under difficult circumstances, and the ominous lesson he had to learn during his reign, following the example of Rákóczi György, was that one wrong decision could lead to the destruction of Transylvania and with it the hopes of a future independent Hungarian state.
-To understand better the position of Transylvania, here is an article about its semi-independence, based on the lecture of Balla Péter:
+The new prince was understandably unpopular in Transylvania, and the nobles of the country continued to support Kemény János, the other Prince of Transylvania who relied on the Habsburgs’ help.
+Apafi’s rule was finally secured by the Turkish victory at Nagyszőlő in January 1662, during which Kemény János was killed.
+The new ruler, who was the only one in power, came to power under difficult circumstances, and the ominous lesson he had to learn during his reign, following the example of Rákóczi György, was that one wrong decision could lead to the destruction of Transylvania and with it the hopes of a future independent Hungarian state.
+To better understand the position of Transylvania, here is an article about its semi-independence, based on the lecture by Balla Péter:

 https://www.hungarianottomanwars.com/essays/transylvanian-principality-a-vassal-state-of-the-turks/